reflex-frp/reflex/Quickref.md

 -- Trivial Dynamic
 [ ]   constDyn ::                                  a            ->    Dynamic a

--- Construct Dynamic from Event
+-- Create Dynamic with given initial value, updated (various ways) when the Event fires.
 [H]   holdDyn       ::                             a -> Event a -> m (Dynamic a) [H]   foldDyn       :: (a -> b ->           b ) -> b -> Event a -> m (Dynamic b)
 [H]   foldDynMaybe  :: (a -> b ->     Maybe b ) -> b -> Event a -> m (Dynamic b)
 [H]   foldDynM      :: (a -> b -> m'        b ) -> b -> Event a -> m (Dynamic b)
 [H]   foldDynMaybeM :: (a -> b -> m' (Maybe b)) -> b -> Event a -> m (Dynamic b)
       -- Note m' supplies [H] context

+-- Initial value is 0; counts Event firings from now.
 [H]   count :: Num b => Event a -> m (Dynamic b)
+-- Initial Bool value is supplied; toggles at each Event firing.
 [H]   toggle :: Bool -> Event a -> m (Dynamic Bool)

 -- Transform Dynamic to Dynamic using function